City-based doc comes out with Covid hygiene practices in Braille format | Entertainment

-For the benefit of the visuallyimpaired, a city-based doctor has launched COVID-19 perosnalhygiene practices in Braille format
+For the benefit of the visuallyimpaired, a city-based doctor has launched COVID-19 personalhygiene practices in Braille format

 Dr T S Chandrasekar, Founder and managing Trustee ofMedIndia Charitable Trust --a unit of MedIndia Hospitals anda Padmashree recipient, has launched Covid-19 related personalhygiene practices in Braille format, in Tamil and English,according to a release here